 In September 2006, the FASB issued Statement of Financial Accounting Standard ("SFAS") No. 157, Fair Value Measurements.
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
-The Investment Partnership adopted SFAS No. 157 during the first guarter of 2008.
+The Investment Partnership adopted SFAS No. 157 during the first quarter of 2008.
 SFAS No. 157 did not have a material impact on the consolidated financial statements of the Investment Partnership.

 In October 2008, the FASB issued FASB Staff Position No. 157-3 (FSP No. 157-3), Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active.
 FSP No. 157-3 clarifies the application of SFAS No. 157 in a market that is not active and provides an example to illustrate key considerations in determining the fair value of a financial asset when the market for the financial asset is not active.
-FSP No. 157-3 was effective upon issuance and did not have a material impact on the consolidated financial statements of the Investment Partnership.
+The Investment Partnership adopted FSP No. 157-3 during the quarter ended December 31, 2008.
+FSP No. 157-3 did not have a material impact on the consolidated financial statements of the Investment Partnership.

 In April 2009, the FASB issued FSP No. 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions that are not Orderly.
 FSP No. 157-4 provides additional guidance for estimating fair value in accordance with SFAS No. 157 when the volume and level of activity for the asset or liability have significantly decreased.
 FSP No. 157-4 also includes guidance on identifying circumstances that indicate a transaction is not orderly.
-FSP No. 157-4 is effective for interim and annual periods ending after June 15, 2009 and shall be applied prospectively.
-The Investment Partnership is currently evaluating the impact of adopting FSP No. 157-4 on its consolidated financial statements.
+The Investment Partnership adopted FSP No. 157-4 during the quarter ended June 30, 2009.
+FSP No. 157-4 did not have a material impact on the consolidated financial statements of the Investment Partnership.